codedevbrad/codedevbrad/README.md

-### Hi there , i'm a fullstack dev currently building projects in my spare time 👋 ###
+### Hi there, I'm a full-stack dev currently building projects in my spare time 👋 ###

-#### 🔭 i'm currently working on.
+#### 🔭 I'm currently working on ...
   - Trackr personal budget (NextTS V13, Railway, Prisma, PostgreSQL ).
-  - 2023 - Social media post generator with post preview | using chatGPT ( NextTs v13, Open.a.i ).
+  - 2023 - Social media post generator with post preview | using chatGPT ( NextTs v13, Open. a.i ).
+  - Open source contribution.

 #### 🌱 my tech stacks
    - ( NextTS V13, Railway, Prisma, PostgreSQL )
-   - ( ReactTs, NodeTs & express, MongoDB, Redis and RabbitMq ).
+   - ( ReactTs, NodeTs & Express, MongoDB, Redis and RabbitMq ).

-### to see my languages learned and projects in more written detail - https://bradlumberdev.notion.site/bradlumberdev/Brad-Lumber-React-NextJs-developer-4c11fc242ff44499a99aefe3ba92e417
+### To see my languages learned and projects in more written detail - https://bradlumberdev.notion.site/bradlumberdev/Brad-Lumber-React-NextJs-developer-4c11fc242ff44499a99aefe3ba92e417

 <!--
 **codedevbrad/codedevbrad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.